eabait/css-lab/README.md

 By now, you should have several `html` files with different examples of how to create lists, tables, add images, headers, etc. All the markup is syntactically valid, is semantic, passes the HTML validator, and is accessible.

 ## 2. CSS
-In this section you will learn hot to use CSS to modify the look & feel, and the layout of HTML documents.
+In this section you will learn how to use CSS to modify the look & feel, and the layout of HTML documents.

 For a short introduction to HTML & CSS please go to: [http://learn.shayhowe.com/html-css/](http://learn.shayhowe.com/html-css/)